Keyboard shortcuts

 Configuration

-A TOML configuration file can be used to store all passed flags, as well as enabling some additional features.
-If both a config and a flag are passed, the flag will take precedence.
+A TOML configuration file can be used to store all passed flags, as well as enabling options on a per-crate basis.
+If both a config and a flag set the same option, the flag will take precedence.

 Skipping licenses